Hidden places in Helsinki large building with people walking in front of it on a partly cloudy autumn day

 What’s the best way to get around Helsinki?

 Public transport is excellent.
-Grab an HSL travel card or rent a bike to access even the quietest corners.
+Grab an HSL travel card (or download the app) or rent a bike to access even the quietest corners.

 Do I need to speak Finnish to enjoy these places?

 Not at all.
 Most locals speak English, especially in Helsinki.
-A few polite Finnish phrases are always appreciated.
+However, knowing a few polite Finnish phrases is always appreciated by the locals.

-Next time you’re in Finland’s capital, wander with intention.
-Let yourself explore beyond the obvious.
-In doing so, you might just find a corner of the city that feels like your own.
+Next time you’re in Helsinki, wander with intention.
+Let yourself explore beyond the obvious and in doing so, you might just find a corner of the city that feels like your own.

 Want more slow travel secrets in Scandinavia and beyond?
 Subscribe to our email list at Wandering Everywhere for curated guides that help you travel deeper, not just farther.